 Dr. Kristina A. Hesbol is an assistant professor in the Educational Leadership and Policy Studies Department at the University of Denver’s Morgridge College of Education, where she teaches doctoral leadership and research methodology courses.
-Her teaching, research, presentations, publications and service converge on the impact of school and district leadership as praxis in guiding inclusive systems of learners, with social and organizational contexts central to this focus.
+Her teaching, research, presentations, publications and service converge on the impact of culturally responsive leadership school and district leadership as praxis in guiding inclusive and mproving systems of learners, with social and organizational contexts central to this focus.
 Her professional work is filtered through the intersecting issues of equity and social justice, systems thinking and leading sustainable improvement.
-Dr. Hesbol earned a B.A. in Education (DePauw University), an M.Ed. in Curriculum and Instruction (National-Louis University), and a Ph.D. in Educational Leadership and Policy Analysis (Loyola University, Chicago), and holds a current superintendent endorsement.
-Her professional work is filtered through the intersecting issues of social justice, systems thinking and leadership for sustainable improvement.
+Dr. Hesbol earned a B.A. in Education (DePauw University), an M.Ed. in Curriculum and Instruction (National-Louis University), and a Ph.D. in Educational Leadership and Policy Analysis (Loyola University, Chicago), and she holds a current superintendent endorsement.

 Her research agenda focuses on educational leadership and policy issues across two lines of inquiry.
 The first is focused on leading change to develop equitable learning organizations, including the principal’s pivotal role in building systemic capacity to improve intractable and complex problems.
 The second examines networked improvement communities, particularly their capacity to accelerate improvement in rural and remote learning communities.
 As an investigator of a three-year Jacob K. Javits Gifted and Talented Students Education Grant, she is examining the underrepresentation of minority gifted students in rural contexts across the state of Colorado.
-Her current research examines the behaviors and attitudes of school principals in rural and remote schools, across the US and New Zealand, who lead schools in which traditionally marginalized students demonstrate high levels of learning outcomes.
-She has launched a Global Rural Innovative School Leadership Networked Improvement Community (GRISL_NIC), comprised of a university faculty member and a practitioner in the field at one of seven IHEs in the US and one at The University of Auckland (New Zealand).
-With support from The Carnegie Foundation for the Advancement of Teaching, members of this research project are collaborating to determine whether using improvement science tools in the NIC can accelerate improvement at each node, as well as across the NIC.
+Her current research examines the behaviors and attitudes of school principals, teacher leaders, and superintendents in rural and remote schools across the US who lead schools in which traditionally marginalized students demonstrate high levels of learning outcomes.
+She launched a Global Rural Innovative School Leadership Networked Improvement Community (GRISL_NIC), comprised of a research-practice partnership between a university faculty member and a practitioner in the field at one of 36 IHEs in the US.
+With support from The Carnegie Foundation for the Advancement of Teaching, members of this research project are collaborating to studying the impact of improvement science tools on the acceleration of improvement at each node, as well as across the NIC.